-Government of the day take note please.
+Government of the day would you please take note.

 Structural/financial improvements are needed to be applied to all housing markets across England and Wales to avoid homelessness.